cesanta/mongoose-os/docs/javascript-api/tcp.md

 - `socket_obj.destroy()`: Close the socket
 - `socket_obj.pause()`: Pause the reading of data
 - `socket_obj.resume()`: Resume reading after a call to pause().
-- `socket_obj.setTimeout(timeout, optinal_callback])`: Set the socket to timeout after timeout milliseconds of inactivity on the socket.
+- `socket_obj.setTimeout(timeout, optional_callback])`: Set the socket to timeout after timeout milliseconds of inactivity on the socket.
+1000ms is the minimum supported and any number given will be rounded to the nearest multiple of 1000.
 - `socket_obj.on(event, callback)`: Register event hanlder.
 The following events are supported:<br>
   * `error`:  emitted whenever any error occurs<br>
   * `close`: emitted after a socket is closed<br>